xin1u/HirFormer/README.md

 The folder "ntire_24_sh_rem_final_test_inp" contains the test set of 75 shadow images for the competition.
 If you have additional test images, you can directly replace them.

-## Testing the shadow removal effectiveness of Reshaformer
+## Testing the shadow removal effectiveness of HirFormer

 You can easily reproduce our submission results by using the following command.
 Please make sure you have a PyTorch environment set up and navigate to the "LUMOS_shadowSubmit" directory.
 If your environment does not have the required Python modules installed, you will need to install them using pip.